Adeel-Intizar/Xtreme-Vision/README.md

   - YOLOv4
   - TinyYOLOv4

->In Future it not be limited to just Object-Detection, it will provide solution for a wide variety of Computer-Vision Tasks such as Image-Segmentation, Image-Prediction, Auto-Encoders and GANs.
+>In Future it will not be limited to just Object-Detection, it will provide solution for a wide variety of Computer-Vision Tasks such as Image-Segmentation, Image-Prediction, Auto-Encoders and GANs.

 >If You Like this Project Please do support it by donating [here](https://patreon.com/adeelintizar)